tailwindlabs/tailwindcss.com/source/docs/configuration.blade.md

 Note that any of your own custom utilities **will not** automatically be marked as `!important` by enabling this option.

-If you'd like to make your own utilities `!important`, just add `!important` to the end of each declaration yourself:
+If you'd like to make your own utilities `!important`, add `!important` to the end of each declaration yourself:

 ```css
 @responsive {